 The lower label is properly plasticized, so it will withstand wipe downs with a wet rag (and dings during travel).
 The upper label is screen printed on top of the soft touch coating, which could reduce its resistance to scrapes and scratches.
 That said, it seems fairly durable.
 There aren’t any major gaffes or quality issues present on the Fnatic Gear Rush – it’s a quality mechanical keyboard.

 It comes down to one question.
 How many features are you willing to sacrifice for Cherry MX Silent switches?
 The features that the Rush Silent has are well implemented, but similar mechanical keyboards with different switches offer a myriad of options that this one doesn’t.
 That being said, Fnatic is a growing brand and having one of these keyboards purely for the name wouldn’t be a terrible choice.

 If you don’t mind the relative lack of extras and need something quiet, the Fnatic Gear Rush G1 Silent will meet your needs.
 It genuinely surprised me with its keyboard quality level.
 A design that proved less than adequate in a previous review keyboard from Tesoro showed excellent performance here with the simple addition of soldered switches.
 It even seems office appropriate, as it lacks the aggressive design and gaming-oriented font that some budget models display.

 The USB hub makes it convenient in ways that its competitors aren’t, and it’s even bundled with a wrist rest.
 I think it’s safe to say that this is the best sub $100 keyboard with Cherry MX Silent switches.
-The STRAFE Silent is almost as good, but it lacks dual USB ports and leans on a gaming design.
+The STRAFE, but it lacks dual USB ports and leans on a gaming design.
 It does, however, offer advanced configuration options in the LED and macro departments.
 If you need those things, the STRAFE is a better choice.
 Overall, this was an excellent mechanical keyboard to review.
 If you’re looking for a silent quality mechanical keyboard for work or gaming, this could be the one.
 I recommend checking out the reviews on Amazon for good measure but we covered this mechanical keyboard thoroughly.